Can I come to your office?

 Are you a life coach?

 No. I am psychologist licensed by the state of Texas.
 I provide psychological services, such as therapy, to adult individuals and groups.
+I do offer a coaching service through the Calm and Confident System TM.
+Feel free to check out some of the details here or give me a call.

 Briefly, what is your therapy approach?